michaelcho/redberry/README.md

 Only place template files here that you want to override, it is not necessary to copy all files.

+By default, Redberry looks for a css file in your app's static directory at /static/redberry/css/redberry.css.
+Create a file here to override any default styling.

 ## Screenshots
 ![Index Page](/docs/assets/index.png "Index Page")